 We tend to work with a number of startups and fast-growth businesses.
-These companies aren’t always in the tech sector, and we’ve found that the idea of being a “startup” or “fast-growth business” is more of a mindset than a defining characteristic.
+These companies aren’t always in the tech sector.
+We’ve found that the idea of being a “startup” or “fast-growth business” is more of a mindset than a defining characteristic.
 That mindset is one of growth, speed, development, and change.
-While working with these types of companies, we’ve seen businesses do some great things and we’ve seen them do some not-so-great things when it comes to hiring.
-That’s why we encourage businesses and their owners to follow these rules:
+While working with these types of companies, we’ve seen businesses do some great things.
+We’ve also seen them do some not-so-great things when it comes to hiring.
+That’s why we encourage businesses and their owners to follow these hiring rules:

 Hire for Attitude: